This is part of the ANKN Logo

 Klineberg published his article in Archives of Psychology, 1928.

 Havighurst also includes intelligence test results as related to American Indians.
-Said tests developed for Eurocentric, English speaking populations, have not produced reliable American Indian IQ’s.
+Such tests developed for Eurocentric, English speaking populations, have not produced reliable American Indian IQ’s.
 However, the several non-verbal tests, including the “Goodenough Draw-A-Man Test,” used since 1926, compare Indian children with non-Indian children in a more equal and fair manner.
 In the early 1940’s Havighurst did intelligence research on Navajo children.
 He had this to say about his work.

-The existence in the Indian's experience of parallel but different cultures is illustrated by a study made in the early 1940's of Navaho Indian children having different degrees of contact with white culture in two different communities?
+The existence in the Indian’s experience of parallel but different cultures is illustrated by a study made in the early 1940’s of Navaho Indian children having different degrees of contact with white culture in two different communities.
 The Shiprock community is located on a well-traveled highway and has substantial economic relations with neighboring white communities.
-This was probably the most acculturated of Navaho communities in the early 1940's.
+This was probably the most acculturated of Navaho communities in the early 1940’s.
 In contrast, the Navaho Mountain community was probably the least acculturated.
 Situated far away from any highway, in an area almost never visited by white men.
 Many of the Navaho children had never seen a white person except the school teacher: and many of the children never attended school.
 A few of the older children attended a boarding school in Tuba City, which was on a secondary highway, but still relatively apart from the world of white Americans.

 The Shiprock children were closer to the average of white American children on a number of tests of attitudes and abilities than were the Navaho Mountain children, but still the Shiprock children showed many significant differences from the white children, indicating the persistence of the Indian culture in their lives (pp. 107-108).